 BID BOARD OF DIRECTORS

-Billy Lewis – Vice Chair
+Billy Lewis – Chair

 The mission of the Downtown Business Improvement District (BID) is to manage, maintain, and market the downtown area.
 The BID Advisory Board (BID Board) shall promote the fulfillment of the requirements of the agreement between Downtown Oklahoma City Partnership (DOKC) and the City of Oklahoma City by recommending a strategy for managing and providing enhanced services within the BID to the DOKC Board of Directors, DOKC staff, and City Council.

 Please direct any questions about your assessment invoice or BID services to Downtown Oklahoma City Partnership.
 To expedite the process, please have your parcel number ready.
 This is found near the middle of your invoice and begins with the letter “R” followed by 9 numbers.
 Call our office at (405) 235-3500 or email Phi Nguyen, Chief Operating Officer, at email@example.com.